Episode 98

 On this day, my girlfriend was working.

-She usually works from about 7am till about 12pm.
 That's the usual five-hour shift that she would do on a typical day like that.

-Occasionally, she does work double shifts, and this was one such day.
+Occasionally she does work double shifts and this was one such day.

-She messaged me maybe about an hour or so into her shift or so saying, yeah, she was doing a double.
-And I thought, okay, fair enough.
+She messaged me maybe about an hour or so into her shift or so saying yeah she was doing a double and I thought, okay, fair enough.
+I won't worry about lunch or anything like that.

 No sooner had I sat down and I started to pull everything out of the bag that I heard the door open.

-I jumped and I turned around.
-And I see my girlfriend standing there.
+I jumped and I turned around and I see my girlfriend standing there.

-She never comes home when when she's doing a double shift because she doesn't see the point.
+She never comes home when she's doing a double shift because she doesn't see the point.
 The travel time doesn't add up at all.

 I was extremely surprised.
 I remember jumping in my chair because I wasn't expecting her to come home, obviously.